Main Haar Nahi Manoun Gi

 Main Haar Nahi Manoun Gi is a Pakistani drama serial that started airing on Hum TV from 19 June 2018.
 It is produced by Momina Duraid under their production banner Momina Duraid Productions.
 The serial stars Anzela Abbasi in lead who previously debuted in Hum TV's Gila in 2016.

-The serial has a strong female lead protagonist and focuses on the concept of equality and Women's empowerment and explores women journey, generally depicted as the weaker in society.
+The serial has a strong female lead protagonist and focuses on gender equality and women's empowerment and explores women journey, generally depicted as the weaker in society.

 Plot

 A story based on the concept of promoting women, generally portrayed as the weaker gender in society who tends to fight against all odds to achieve success irrespective of any obstacles and hurdles along the way.